Riga Technical University

 Riga Technical University (RTU) (Rīgas Tehniskā universitāte) is the oldest technical university in the Baltic countries established on October 14, 1862.
-It is located in Riga, Latvia and was previously known as 'Riga Polytechnical Institute' and 'Riga Polytechnicum'.
+It is located in Riga, Latvia and was previously known as Riga Polytechnical Institute and Riga Polytechnicum.

+In 1958, the Riga Polytechnic Institute was established as a separate institution, separating the departments of engineering from the Latvian State University.
+Over the years, the Riga Polytechnic Institute evolved and expanded its academic offerings, becoming one of the leading technical universities in the region.
+In 1990, it was renamed Riga Technical University (RTU), and today, it has nine faculties and is the largest STEM-oriented university in Latvia.

+In the 2022 QS EECA university rankings, RTU was ranked 57th among the universities in Eastern Europe and Central Asia.

 History

 Riga Polytechnical Institute (1862–1918)

-Riga Polytechnicum was first established in 1862 and was the first poly technical institute in Imperial Russia.
+Riga Polytechnicum was first established in 1862 and was the first polytechnical institute in Imperial Russia.
 It offered degrees in agriculture, chemistry, engineering, mechanics, trade and architecture, with education in German.

 In addition to four technical faculties (architecture, engineering, mechanical engineering, chemistry), the polytechnic also included an agricultural and a commercial faculty.
-The first lecturers came from Germany, Switzerland and Austria-Hungary.
+The first lecturers came from German Empire, Switzerland and Austria-Hungary.
 The language of instruction was German.

-Between 1863 and 1869, the number of students grew from sixteen to ninety.
+Between 1863 and 1869, the number of students increased from sixteen to ninety.
+The establishment of a faculty of architecture at the Polytechnicum in 1869 was instrumental in providing Riga with a group of locally trained architects, with consequences for the development of the characteristic Art Nouveau architecture in Riga.

 In 1869 the polytechnic moved into a new building.
-Since there was a lack of technical universities in Russia, many students - especially from the Baltic Sea governments - had gone to study at ETH Zurich, Karlsruhe Institute of Technology, TU Dresden and Leibniz University Hannover.
-That should be changed.
-On January 1, 1874, Alexander II of Russia introduced general conscription.
-Now all men from the age of 21 had to serve fifteen years, six in Imperial Russian Army and nine in the reserve.
+Since there was a lack of technical universities in Russia, many students – especially from the Baltic Sea governments – had gone to study at ETH Zurich, Karlsruhe Institute of Technology, TU Dresden and Leibniz University Hannover.
+This trend began to shift after January 1, 1874 when Alexander II of Russia introduced general conscription.
+Under this policy, all men from the age of 21 had to serve fifteen years, six in the Imperial Russian Army and nine in the reserve.
 For graduates of the Russian university who wanted to study, the period of service was only six months.
 This difference led to a significant increase in student numbers.
 At the beginning of the academic year 1874/75, 59 students enrolled, the total student body comprised 201 members.

 In the course of Russification, Nicholas II of Russia nationalized the university by decree of May 6, 1896.
-From 1896 to 1918 it was called the Riga Polytechnic Institute (Rīgas Politehniskais institūts - RPI).
+From 1896 to 1918 it was renamed the Riga Polytechnical Institute (Rīgas Politehniskais institūts – RPI) and the language of instruction was changed to Russian.

 The number of students continued to increase, reaching 2088 students in 1913/14.
 In 1918/19 the Polytechnic was called the Baltic Technical University (Baltijas Tehniskā augstskola).

-In 1896, it was renamed Riga Polytechnical Institute and the language of instruction was changed to Russian.
-The establishment of a faculty of architecture at the Polytechnicum in 1869 was instrumental in providing Riga with a group of locally trained architects, with consequences for the development of the characteristic Art Nouveau architecture in Riga.

-When World War I started in 1914, the Riga Polytechnical Institute was evacuated to Moscow and worked there until 1918.
-After that, part of the faculty returned to Latvia and joined the newly established University of Latvia.
+When World War I started in 1914, the Riga Polytechnical Institute was evacuated to Moscow, where it operated until 1918.
+After that, part of the faculty then returned to Latvia and joined the newly established University of Latvia.